 What Reddit and Quora Say About Forex Trading

 Redditors expressed their opinions on which brokers they thought were best for trading forex.
 Many of them mentioned characteristics they thought every forex broker should have before a trader should consider trading with them.
 One Redditor said regulations, low spreads, low commissions, good leverage and easy deposit and withdrawal were among the features he looked for when selecting brokers.
-For this reason, he preferred IC Markets.
+For this reason, he preferred the IC Markets forex broker.

 Some other Redditors said that Cedar FX was a good offshore forex broker if you are looking for higher leverages while trading in the United States.